We've secured over 2,000 homes and jobs for people!

 Not only are we empowering individuals to get back to work, we’re cleaning up our neighborhoods, creeks and downtown streets along the way.
 As one of our Team Members said, what we’re doing is a “win-win-win” scenario: the Team Member wins, the environment wins and the community wins – it doesn’t get much better than that.

-- Over 88,000 tons of debris removed from urban waterways that lead into the San Francisco Bay.
+- Nearly 4,000 tons of debris removed from urban waterways that lead into the San Francisco Bay.

 Our work in homeless encampments